Somek and Associates are having fun fundraising today for Macmillan cancer support with a...

 I have represented my profession at national level in a number of roles including a three-year term as a College of Occupational Therapists Council Member, acting as a director and trustee of the organisation with oversight of governance, analysing complex financial and strategic documents and contributing to collective debate and decision-making.
-I chaired the National COT/Unison Panel for 5 years bringing regional representatives together with national officers of the College of Occupational Therapists and Unison to co-ordinate the industrial relations work plans of both organisations.
-I am currently on the National Executive Committee of the COT specialist section for HIV, Oncology and Palliative Care.
+I chaired the National RCOT/Unison Panel for 5 years bringing regional representatives together with national officers of the Royal College of Occupational Therapists and Unison to co-ordinate the industrial relations work plans of both organisations.
+I am currently on the National Executive Committee of the RCOT specialist section for Oncology and Palliative Care.

 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.

 1995-97 Queen Mary Westfield, University of London PG Dip Occupational Therapy

 1988-1991 Polytechnic of Central London BA (Hons) 2:1 Social Science